Mariners hold off Dodgers to snap seven-game losing streak

 Seeing three fastballs rocketing over the fence at high rates of speed will usually provide some impetus.
 Perhaps it was the interminable bottom of the fourth where the Mariners gave him a lead that allowed him to find the feel and usage of those pitches.

 “After I gave up those home runs, we noticed they were just sitting on the fastball,” Walker said.
 “So we made the adjustment and said, ‘let’s just start throwing more off-speed, let’s start pitching backwards.’
-That’s what we did and I was able to land my offpeed pitches for strikes.”
+That’s what we did and I was able to land my off-speed pitches for strikes.”

 In Walker’s previous stint with the Mariners, he didn’t have the mindset or the pitch repertoire to make such a change midgame.